emfcamp/badge-2024-documentation/docs/tildagon-apps/simple_tildagon_python.md

 3. Create a simple dice roller.
 When you shake the badge, a random LED is chosen (which is associated with a number).

-4. Create a reaction game - An LEDs shows up by a button, the user must quickly press that button, after which another random LED lights up and they must press the button nearest that.
+4. Create a reaction game - An LED shows up by a button, the user must quickly press that button, after which another random LED lights up and they must press the button nearest that.

    You might want to make sure you use a very short `time.sleep(X)` value for this in the `while True:` loop!

 ## Building a full app